Lexicon

 ORIGINAL

-The fourth governing equation, and the only one that cannot be formalized: perfect verification creates perfect memory, and perfect memory forecloses the possibility of transformation.
-No algorithm can forgive — forgiveness requires precisely the judgment that formal systems cannot perform.
-If the first three equations are satisfied — if truth is witnessed, value is earned, and freedom is receipted — the resulting architecture remembers everything and forgives nothing.
-The constitutional response is temporal asymmetry: records of institutional power (power-time) persist indefinitely because institutions do not change in the way persons do, while records of individual conduct (person-time) must be capable of expiration, sealing, and separation, because persons possess what data records cannot capture — the possibility of becoming otherwise.
+The fourth governing equation, and the only one that cannot be formalized.
+Perfect verification creates perfect memory, and perfect memory forecloses the possibility of transformation.
+No algorithm can forgive; forgiveness demands the judgment that formal systems cannot perform.
+If truth is witnessed, value earned, and freedom receipted, the resulting apparatus remembers everything and forgives nothing.
+The constitutional response is temporal asymmetry: records of institutional power persist indefinitely, because institutions do not change in the way persons do; records of individual conduct must be capable of expiration, sealing, and separation, because persons possess what data records cannot capture — the possibility of becoming otherwise.
 Mercy is what remains when the formal apparatus has done its work and found it insufficient for justice.

 Recursive Share (ρ)